 - 4. Sick leave may be granted for personal illness or injury; absences for medical, dental, and/or vision care appointments; or to attend to an immediate family member (parent, child, spouse, registered domestic partner, sibling, grandparent, or grandchild as defined in California Labor Code Section 233) who is ill/injured or needs care as permitted by that law. - 5.
-Employees may use up to three (3) days of accrued sick leave (on each separate occasion) in the event of death to a member of the employee's immediate family (father, mother, brother, sister, spouse, registered domestic partner, children, step-children, grandmother, grandfather, mother-in-law, father-in-law).
-An additional two (2) days use of accrued sick leave may be granted by the Chief of Police at his discretion. - 6.
+Employees may use up to five (5) days of accrued sick leave (on each separate occasion) in the event of death to a member of the employee's immediate family (father, mother, brother, sister, spouse, registered domestic partner, children, step-children, grandmother, grandfather, mother-in-law, father-in-law). - 6.
 An employee may use sick leave to the extent permitted by the CFRA/FMLA for a serious health condition as defined under the CFRA/FMLA.
 Employees shall take leave in accordance with the City's CFRA/FMLA policy. - 7.
 Each calendar year, an employee can use ten (10) hours per year of accrued sick leave for household or personal emergencies.

-13.4 VACATION LEAVE
+ARTICLE 15.
+VACATION LEAVE

-A. VACATION ACCRUAL
+15.1 VACATION ACCRUAL